horm-database/go-horm/README.md

         "_score" : 1.0,
         "_source" : {
           "age" : 19,
-          "article" : "Compilation theory, architecture of large systems, and development of Reduced Instruction Set (RISC) computers", "birthday" : "1987-08-27",
+          "article" : "enhanced human understanding of the role of randomness and pseudo-randomness in computing.", "birthday" : "1987-08-27",
           "created_at" : "2024-12-26T19:38:59.750313+08:00",
           "exam_time" : "15:30:00",